top of page

 According to one review, eating carbohydrates before exercise can help improve performance for longer workouts, but it won't help for shorter workouts.
 The type of carbs you consume before a workout can also influence your performance.[*] Protein helps your muscles and other tissues recover, while carbs help replenish glycogen stores.

-● Oatmeal with berries
+Oatmeal with Berries

 Water is also required for optimal performance.
 It's a good idea to hydrate with water and sodium-containing beverages before exercise to promote fluid balance and prevent excessive fluid loss.[*]